 Perfecting it with PerfectIt: keeping your writing in check

 Ensuring consistency and compliance with style guidelines is difficult when working on large documents.
 PerfectIt makes it easier.
-The workshop will begin with a basic introduction to the tool.
-Next, participants will take part in an exercise using one of the style sheets supplied with the tool; they will then work on customising their own style sheets to match any style guidelines sent by their clients.
+The workshop will begin with a basic introduction to the tool and how it can be used to ensure consistency without adding any rules.
+Next, participants will take part in an exercise using one of the style sheets supplied with the tool; they will then work on customizing style sheets so that they can learn how to enforce any style guidelines sent by their clients.

-Description: Participants will learn how they can use PerfectIt out of the box and how they can customise it to fit a particular style.
+Description: Participants will learn how they can use PerfectIt out of the box and how they can customize it to fit a particular style.

 Structure: I will present the latest version of the tool and explain the differences between the classic and cloud versions in terms of compatibility and functions.
 Participants will then complete an exercise that involves using a default style sheet to check a document I will provide.
 Next, they will use a different style sheet on the same document to better understand the range of options available.
-In the final part of the session, I will show participants how to customise a style sheet, including using the complex but powerful “wildcard” settings.
-They will then have the opportunity to create their own style sheet based on the requirements of one of their clients.
+In the final part of the session, I will show participants how to customize a style sheet, including using the powerful “wildcard” settings.
+They will then have the opportunity to create customized rules to meet the requirements of their clients.

 Who should attend?
 This session is of interest to language professionals who translate Word documents into English or edit Word documents in English.
 Those who work primarily in a computer-assisted translation tool will also benefit, as PerfectIt can be used in the final stage of a translation, just before delivery to the client.
 It will benefit new users of PerfectIt as well as existing users who do not use the more advanced functions.

-About the facilitator: Timothy Barton is a freelance translator and editor based in Dundee, Scotland.
-He specialises in macroeconomics and has translated economic reports for the Organisation for Economic Cooperation and Development since 2007.
-He has also translated documents for the Inter-American Development Bank Group and two economics books: The Great Recession: A Subversive View, by Carles Manera, and Reducing the Public Deficit, by Philippe Veisseire.
+About the facilitator: Timothy Barton is a freelance translator and editor based in Oranjemund, Namibia.
+He specializes in macroeconomics, trade and development, working mainly for international institutions such as the United Nations, the Organisation for Economic Cooperation and Development and the World Trade Organization.
+His book translations include The Great Recession: A Subversive View by Carles Manera and Reducing the Public Deficit by Philippe Veisseire..

-Timothy is a member of MET, APTIC (Associació Professional de Traductors i Intèrprets de Catalunya) and SFT (Société française des traducteurs).
+Timothy is a member of MET, APTIC (Associació Professional de Traductors i Intèrprets de Catalunya), AITC (Association internationale des traducteurs de conference) and SFT (Société française des traducteurs).